consensusnetworks/casimir/contracts/ethereum/docs/index.md

 receive() external payable
 ```

-_Production will use oracle reporting balance increases, but receive is used for mocking rewards_
+_Used for mocking sweeps from Beacon to the manager_

 ### reward